taniarascia/taniarascia.com/content/posts/2019-08-09-node-express-postgresql-heroku.md

   - api
 ---

-Recently, I wanted to create and host a Node server, and discovered that [Heroku](https://heroku.com) is an excellent cloud platform service that has free hobby hosting for Node and Postgres, among many other languages and databases.
+Recently, I wanted to create and host a Node server, and discovered that [Heroku](https://heroku.com) is an excellent cloud platform service that has free hobby hosting for Node and PostgreSQL, among many other languages and databases.

 This tutorial walks through creating a local REST API with Node using an Express server and PostgreSQL database.
 It also lists the instructions for deploying to Heroku.